JonasPrimbs/movesense-ble-ecg-firmware/README.md

 ## Announcements ##
 **API changes**
 Movesense API has received several updates from its earlier versions.
-Please review the [Movesense API definition](https://bitbucket.org/suunto/movesense-device-lib/src/master/MovesenseCoreLib/resources/movesense-api/) and modify your existing code accordingly, if needed.
+Please review the latest [API definition](https://bitbucket.org/suunto/movesense-device-lib/src/master/MovesenseCoreLib/resources/movesense-api/) and modify your existing code accordingly, if needed.

 **Known issues**
 Please refer to [CHANGES.md](CHANGES.md) for a list of known issues.

 **Testing coverage**
-Starting from release 1.0.0, Movesense Device Lib will internally be tested only on latest Movesense sensor hardware version ("G1" variant) -- please refer to the [FAQ section](FAQ.md) for instructions on how to identify which hardware version you have.
+Starting from release 1.0.0, Movesense Device Lib will internally be tested only on the latest Movesense sensor hardware version ("G1" variant) -- please refer to the [FAQ section](FAQ.md) for instructions on how to identify which hardware version you have.

-If you're experiencing issues with any earlier hardware version or would like to upgrade to the newest sensor version available, please contact the Movesense team via [movesense.com](https://movesense.com).
+If you're experiencing issues with any earlier hardware version and would like to upgrade to the newest sensor version available, please contact the Movesense team via [movesense.com](https://movesense.com).

 ## Overview ##